AACAP Psychodynamic Faculty Training and Mentorship Initiative

 - Create a community of knowledgeable and effective psychodynamic teachers who will become leaders in psychodynamic child and adolescent psychiatry and will serve as a resource for all AACAP members.

-Preceding AACAP's Annual Meeting in each award cycle, awardees will be invited to a networking meet and greet.
-They also will participate in a daylong training session preceding AACAP's Annual Meeting focusing on developing their projects and enhancing their skills and knowledge of psychodynamic psychiatry.
+On the first day of AACAP's Annual Meeting in each award cycle, awardees will participate in a daylong training session focusing on developing their projects and enhancing their skills and knowledge of psychodynamic psychiatry.
+Following the session, they will also be invited to a networking meet and greet.

 Mentors and mentees will meet by phone or online discussion monthly.
 There will be two to four additional web-based issue-oriented seminars.
 In conclusion, awardees will present their work at the next Annual Meeting.